dddrrreee/cs140e-24win/notes/makefiles/README.md

     Correct solution: explicitly list out the files that are produced by rules.
 This also partially checks that your internal rules work correctly.

+  - The build directory you want to put intermediate results in doesn't get created robustly.

+    I used to use a target for the build dir, but this is really finicky for reasons I actually don't understand.

+        # <FORCE> forces the rule to run always.
+        $(BUILD_DIR): FORCE
+			mkdir -p $(BUILD_DIR)

+        FORCE:

+    Solution: just put the `mkdir -p $(BUILD_DIR)` with each rule.
+    This is kind of ugly, but the way we do things there aren't many locations and it is guaranteed to always work.